marijnh/Eloquent-JavaScript/04_data.md

 {{index [array, creation], "[] (array)"}}

 Fortunately, JavaScript provides a data type specifically for storing sequences of values.
-It is called an _array_ and is written as a list of values between ((square brackets)), separated by commas:
+It is called an _array_ and is written as a list of values between ((square brackets)), separated by commas.

 ```
 let listOfNumbers = [2, 3, 5, 7, 11];